 It’s an unfortunate but undeniable truth: talented employees don’t always make successful managers.
 However, in many industries, strong performance records often result in promotions into management roles.
 On its face, this move makes sense... but just because someone excels at sales, for example, that doesn’t mean that they have the skills and inclination to oversee a team of reports.

-In a recent article, the Harvard Business Review examined promotion practices at various companies and discovered some incongruities between the people who are elevated into management roles and the skills displayed by these professionals.
-Based on the research, these five signs may indicate that a new manager has been promoted beyond their competence level.
+The Harvard Business Review examined promotion practices at various companies and discovered some incongruities between the people who are elevated into management roles and the skills displayed by these professionals.
+Based on the research, these four signs may indicate that a new manager has been promoted beyond their competence level.

 1. The skills that resulted in their promotion don’t translate to their new position.

 Harvard’s research centers around a concept known as the Peter Principle, which suggests the following: “If organizations promote the best people at their current jobs, then organizations will inevitably promote people until they’re no longer good at their jobs.
 In other words, organizations manage careers so that everyone rises to the level of their incompetence.”

 HBR uses the sales industry as a prime example of the Peter Principle at work.
 High-performing salespeople have a 15% higher likelihood of receiving a promotion into management than their less-successful compatriots.
 However, according to Harvard, “sales performance is actually negatively correlated with performance as a sales manager: when a salesperson is promoted, each higher sales rank is correlated with a 7.5% decline in the performance of each of the manager’s subordinates following the promotion.”
 The skills that make someone an effective salesperson don’t result in strong management aptitude, so using job performance in sales as a metric for selecting managers will culminate in a bunch of new supervisors who aren’t suited to their roles.

 2. The promotion is offered in lieu of a pay increase.